 - Work Experience 5N1356 – Planning, preparation and reflection on work placement.
 Job finding strategies, CV and personal statement preparation, interview skills.
-Practise employability skills with a view to future planning
+Practise employability skills with a view to future planning.

+Leaving Certificate, LCA or QQI Level 4.
+Mature students are exempt from Leaving Certificate requirement.
+All applicants are interviewed.
 An offer of a place on this course is contingent on the applicant meeting the entry requirements set out here and satisfactory presentation at interview.

-Excellent progression opportunities to UCC and other Higher Education colleges.
-Special arrangements in place with CIT (CCPS), Tralee IT and Waterford IT for preferential entry for College of Commerce students.
+Excellent progression opportunities to other Higher Education colleges.
+Special arrangements in place with CIT/MTU (CCPS), Tralee IT/MTU and Waterford IT for preferential entry for College of Commerce students.
 Up to 390 CAO points for any Institute of Technology can be attained by successful completion of this course.
 See Progressions for details.